olebole/irafdoc/doc/kpnocoude.identify.rst

   with image sections.
 Thus, IDENTIFY solutions are not tied to specific image lines in this case.
 There is a new autowrite parameter which may be set to eliminate the save to database query upon exiting.
-The new colon command <tt>"add"</tt> may be used to add features based on some other spectrum or arc type and then apply the fit to the combined set of features.
+The new colon command <span style="font-family: monospace;">"add"</span> may be used to add features based on some other spectrum or arc type and then apply the fit to the combined set of features.
   </dd>
   </dl>